Jag Mohan Nath: Early life

-Jag Mohan Nath was born in Jaipur then grew in Layyah, Punjab, British India (now in Pakistan) in a Punjabi Hindu family of doctors.
+Jag Mohan Nath was born on 8 August 1930, in Jaipur, and grew up in Layyah, Punjab, British India (now in Pakistan) in a Punjabi Hindu family of doctors.
 He served in the Air Force from 1948 to 1969, before taking up a position in Air India.
+He had two children, a son, Sanjiv Malhotra, born in 1952 and a daughter Arti born in 1956.

 Military career

-He joined the Air Force Administrative College in Coimbatore in 1948.
+Nath joined the Air Force Administrative College in Coimbatore in 1948.
 He was first awarded the Maha Vir Chakra for his role in reconnaissance missions in Aksai Chin and Tibet, before and during the 1962 war.
 His missions proved useful in learning about the Chinese military build-up in Aksai Chin.
 He flew around 30 reconnaissance missions into Pakistan during the 1965 war in an English Electric Canberra, which earned him his second Maha Vir Chakra.
-He would go over Pakistani territory including Lahore, Icchogil canal and Sargoda.
+He would go over Pakistani territory including Lahore, Icchogil canal and Sargodha.
 In eastern Ladakh, Nath would fly into Chinese occupied territory.
 He had stated in an interview that "the Chinese could see me clearly and even fired at my aircraft," but other than that could do little as the Chinese did not have an air force at the time.